kotbegimot/accommodation/README.md

 The application will run on http://localhost:8070.

 The DB can be accessed via [mysql://localhost:3306/hotels_db](mysql://localhost:3306/hotels_db).
-It is pre-filled with mock data for test purposes via `init.sql` in the app root folder .
+It is pre-filled with mock data for test purposes via `init.sql` in the app root folder.

+_Note_: it takes DB a couple of moments to start.
+Until it is started the application will fail with Connection Error.
+It will be resolved once DB is up.

 ### Development requirements
 - Java 17